Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/classifiers.md

-(Say more about this dataset.)

-Something about machine learning.
+Make point about machine learning.

 Classification Problem
 Input: A collection of data divided into a training set and a test set.
 Each training data point is labeled into one of k classes.